alessio-proietti/2022-IN490-exam/README.md

 Its title reads _Formal requirements for virtualizable third generation architectures_ and in the body of the text were posited a set of requirements for a computer architecture to support a legit form of system virtualization.

-Virtualization amounts to the creation of a virtual machine (by means of both hardware and software layers) that can virtualize computing resources, such as processors, memory, storage and network connectivity as well as emulating required peripheral devices.
+Virtualization amounts to creation of a virtual machine, by means of both hardware and software layers that can virtualize computing resources, such as processors, memory, storage and network connectivity as well as emulating required peripheral devices.

 For a virtualization platform to qualify as such it is mandatory to present at least the following features: